 To demonstrate that the Group values our employees, we have stringently complied with the Employment Act of Singapore to ensure equal opportunities are given to our employees.
 We are committed to creating a harmonious working environment for everyone.
 Link does not tolerate any kind of discrimination including sex, sexual orientation, race, colour, religion, national origin, age or disability.
 We have our own set of policies and operational standards for our employees to follow.
 Our employees' handout has clearly set out our policy concerning recruitment, employment, training, compensation, benefits, promotions and dismissals.
+As of 31 December 2020, we have a total of 32 full-time employees who work in Singapore at the Link Hotel.
 Below shows the diversity in our workforce: